The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 Gregor strode out of the bakery, brushing a bit of flour from his lapels.
 Aelfir, Azrael’s Nordic bruiser, prodded the revived necromancer toward the transport vehicle.
 Gregor paused to check she was bound and warded to keep her from attempting escape.
 It was a cursory check.
 She knew she was done.
 Her head hung low in defeat.
 Azrael’s punishment would be severe, and every supernatural in his territory would know of it.
 Gregor did not waste pity on her.

 “Don’t worry,” Gregor purred at the shape-shifter.
 “It will wear off in a day or so.
-Perhaps Mommy has something which can speed it up “
+Perhaps Mommy has something to speed that up “

 “You’re a real dick, Old Man, you know that, right?”
 Markus managed a snarl, his eyes stuck between wolf muddy yellow and a more human shade of hazel.
 “I should have let her turn you into a toad.”